 - Touch: It is important to give the baby loving affection.
-Feeding is a time when the baby can be held and his/her arms and legs rubbed gently. - Communication: Feeding is also a good time to communicate with the baby, which will help them keep calm and comforted, and help them to learn to speak.
-Talk to the baby about the food, encourage self-feeding, and praise when they manage it.
-Feed in response to the child's hunger it shouldn't be necessary to force feed the child.
+Feeding is a time when the baby can be held and his/her arms and legs rubbed gently. - Communication: Feeding is also a good time to communicate with the baby, which will help him or her to keep calm and comforted and learn to speak.
+Caregivers should talk to the baby about the food, encourage self-feeding, and praise when the child manages it.
+Feed in response to the child's hunger it shouldn't be necessary to force-feed the child.